Borg BL2201SCECP Mechanical Digital Lock - Knob Keypad - Satin Chrome - Easicode Pro - Holdback

 - Cosmetic damage not affecting function

-Contact Terry’s Locksmiths first — we will assess the issue and manage the warranty process with LSC on your behalf.
+- Contact Terry's Tradies Pty Ltd first if you purchased through us or one of its associated trading names - we will assess the issue and manage the warranty process with LSC on your behalf.
 You do not need to contact LSC or Borg Locks UK directly.

 Our goods come with guarantees that cannot be excluded under the Australian Consumer Law.
 You are entitled to a replacement or refund for a major failure and compensation for any other reasonably foreseeable loss or damage.
 You are also entitled to have the goods repaired or replaced if the goods fail to be of acceptable quality and the failure does not amount to a major failure.
 The Borg manufacturer warranty above operates alongside - and does not limit - these statutory rights.